Children big foot racing on Long Bay Beach

 Snorkeling is a must-do activity when you're visiting the islands, and it's a sport that parents and kids can participate in together.
 There are many great locations to explore, including several easy-to-access reefs that start directly off the beach.

 The Bight Reef is a great place to start.
 This reef is located in central Providenciales and is home to a vibrant community of colorful reef fish, corals, and more, many of which you can find at its shallowest points.
-The surrounding lush seagrass also hides starfish, eagle rays, and turtles, and being a popular snorkeling location, there's always someone around in case of an emergency.
+The surrounding lush seagrass also hides starfish, eagle rays, and turtles.
+Since the Bight Reef is a popular snorkeling location, there's always someone around in case of an emergency.

 Smith’s Reef is another beautiful spot for snorkeling, and is a larger and more complex network of reefs and coral heads found near Turtle Cove.
 The outer reefs of this system are a little too far out for young kids, but there’s still plenty to see right off the beach.